hacpai/show-me-the-code/Python/README.md

 Write a function named ack that evaluates Ackermann’s function.
 Use your function to evaluate ack(3, 4), which should be 125.
 What happens for larger values of m and n?

+**第 0030 题：**A palindrome is a word that is spelled the same backward and forward, like “noon” and “redivider”. **Recursively**, a word is a palindrome if the first and last letters are the same and the middle is a palindrome.

+Write a function called `is_palindrome` that takes a string argument and returns True if it is a palindrome and False otherwise.